mmunhall/dumb-cache/README.md

 **.remove(key)**

-Removes the object whose value for the property specified by `uniqueKeyName` matches `key`, if the object is found in the cache.
+Removes the object whose value for the property specified by `uniqueKeyName` matches `key` if an object is found in the cache.

+**.get(key)**

+Returns the object whose value for the property specified by `uniqueKeyName` matches `key` if an object is found in the cache.

 Maybe some day: